kezar0001-cpu/buildstatefm-app/DEBUG_PASS_SUMMARY.md

 ## Executive Summary

-Conducted a systematic debug pass of the AgentFM application, identifying and fixing 3 critical bugs that would have caused complete API failures.
+Conducted a systematic debug pass of the Buildstate FM application, identifying and fixing 3 critical bugs that would have caused complete API failures.
 All fixes have been tested and verified.
 The application is now stable with 129/129 tests passing.

 ## Critical Bugs Fixed